taylorflatt/bash-scripts/README.md

 # Bash Scripts
-These are simply a collection of scripts that I use personally.
+These are a collection of scripts that I use personally.
 Use with caution.
 I am not accountable for what you do with them.

 # [Backup Script](https://github.com/taylorflatt/bash-scripts/blob/master/backup.sh)
 Simple bash script I use to run scheduled backups in Linux.